ItzLightyHD/InstallGeyser/README.md

 # InstallGeyser
-InstallGeyser is a simple script to install Geyser on Linux/MacOS
+InstallGeyser is a simple script to download and install Geyser on Linux/MacOS

 ## Requirements
 To run the installer, you need wget, then to run Geyser just install Java 8